LIHPC-Computational-Geometry/dds-hexmeshing/definitions/algorithms/generate_report.README.md

 - with the [http-server](https://www.npmjs.com/package/http-server) Node.js package: `http-server .`
 - with [Ruby](https://www.ruby-lang.org/en/) and [WEBrick](https://github.com/ruby/webrick): `ruby -run -ehttpd .`

-### Other method: Temporarily change the security policy of your internet navigator
+### Other method: Temporarily change the [CORS](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#file_origins) policy of your internet navigator

 - with Firefox: open `about:config` and change the value of `security.fileuri.strict_origin_policy` from `true` to `false`, then open `index.html`
 - with Chrome: execute `google-chrome index.html --allow-file-access-from-files`

 ## Sankey diagram

 Above the interactive grid, there is a collapsed section hiding a Sankey diagram, which gives high level stats on our method only.
-You can adjust the vertical position of the nodes, and hovering them gives the number of models.
+You can adjust the vertical position of the nodes, and hovering them gives the number of items.

 ## Column filters